Spring Boot + Jersey REST + JPA + Hibernate CRUD Example

 }

-If we want to add request headers, do as follows.
+If we want to add request headers, do it as below.

 MultivaluedMap<String, Object> myHeaders = new MultivaluedHashMap<>();